JAlcocerT/JAlcocerT/content/blog/dev-auth-social.md

 ## Conclusions

+Because https://gamma.app/ does not have to be the only one doing nice stuff.

+> Gamma is your AI design partner for effortless presentations, websites, social media posts, and more—so you can focus on what you do best.

+> > Social Signin > One Time Link > Email and PWD

 1. Firebase Auth with email/pwd + social signin working on desktop and mobile ✅

 2. Also Logto with the email + received code to login ✅